Likash28/Social_Sites_Scrapping/README.md

 2. Obtain Permission: If the website's terms of service require it, seek permission from the website owner or administrator to perform scraping.

 3. Avoid Overloading the Server: Don't overload the website's server with excessive requests.
-Use responsible scraping practices, such as setting appropriate request headers, delays, and respecting rate limits.
+Use responsible scraping practices, such as setting appropriate request headers, and delays, and respecting rate limits.

 4. Privacy and Ethics: Be mindful of user privacy and ethical considerations when scraping data that might contain personal or sensitive information.